brykan/portals-sample/README.md

 ### Portals registration key

-Get you registration key from [ionic.io/register-portals](https://ionic.io/register-portals), then replace `YOUR_KEY_HERE` with your key inside app/build.gradle.kts.
+Get you registration key from [ionic.io/register-portals](https://ionic.io/register-portals), then replace `""""YOUR_KEY_HERE""""` with your key inside app/build.gradle.kts.

 Build and run the Android app